 If you're not used to eating much fiber, go slow and add just 5 grams a day.
 Introducing too much fiber too fast can trigger diarrhea and give you tummy troubles.

-What NOT to Eat When You're Constipated
+Foods to Avoid When You're Constipated

 Rich, heavy foods that are devoid of fiber, like cheese and ice cream, will only stop you up more.
 You should also skip the overprocessed stuff with long lists of ingredients—especially those with chemicals you can't pronounce—and avoid fast foods, microwave meals and meats with added hormones or antibiotics.
 Again, it's about eating "pure foods with pure ingredients," Katz says.